casey-barr/casey-barr.github.io/_pages/readinglog.md

 permalink: /reading-log/
 title: Reading Log
 ---
-### A reading log for the most recent, interesting articles or academic papers that I've read to help me remember what it was that I initially found interesting.
+### A reading log for the most interesting articles or academic papers that I've recently read to help me remember what it was that I initially found interesting.
 &nbsp;
 [Artificial Intelligence](#artificial-intelligence)
 [Machine Learning](#machine-learning)